 What happens when you get there?

-There are usually at least these three spheres to take note of on any vacation scheme: in-seat experience, seminar-based experience, social experience.
-Throughout most schemes, you’ll be placed in at least one practice area (‘seat’) where you’ll have a trainee buddy and an associate supervisor who will give you instructions, work and advice throughout your time with the team.
-Whilst you’re not in your seat, there will likely be events run by graduate recruitment, such as talks from the different practice areas, ongoing independent work, and different skills workshops (e.g. mediation, interviewing, negotiating etc.), and evening socials.
+Throughout most schemes, you’ll be placed in at least one practice area where you’ll have a trainee buddy and a more senior supervisor who will give you instructions, work and advice throughout your time with the team.
+Whilst you’re not in your seat, there will likely be events run by graduate recruitment, such as talks from the different practice areas, ongoing independent work, different skills workshops (e.g. mitigation, interviewing, negotiating etc.), and evening socials.